dart-lang/pub/doc/solver.md

 statement about a package that may be true or false for a given selection of package versions.
 For example, `foo ^1.0.0` is a term that's true if `foo 1.2.3` is selected and false if `foo 2.3.4` is selected.
-Conversely, `not foo ^1.0.0` is false if `foo 1.2.3` is selected and true if `foo 2.3.4` is selected.
+Conversely, `not foo ^1.0.0` is false if `foo 1.2.3` is selected and true if `foo 2.3.4` is selected or if no version of `foo` is selected at all.

 We say that a set of terms `S` "satisfies" a term `t` if `t` must be true whenever every term in `S` is true.
 Conversely, `S` "contradicts" `t` if `t`